GAA Statistics: The AFL's 'Irish Experiment' through the years

 This season Conor Nash became only the 16th Irish player to score an AFL goal.
 Stynes, Ó hAilpin, Mayo man Hanley and Tuohy have accounted for 68 per cent of the 476 goals scored overall.
 Aside from Earley, who scored one goal in his one appearance, Ó hAilpin has the best scoring ratio with a goal in 93 per cent of his 88 matches.
 Next best was Kerry’s Tommy Walsh with three goals in five matches, while Stynes scored in 49 per cent of his 264 matches.
 He scored 130 in all.
 Hanley has the most of the current Irish players with 59.

-Since Tommy Walsh left Australia in 2014, 13 other Irish players have also returned home.
-Not including Ray Connellan, who only came back to Westmeath last month, five of the last 13 returning Irish players have yet to start an intercounty championship match since making their GAA comebacks.
+Since Tommy Walsh arrived in Australia in 2010, 14 of the 23 Irish players to make the trip over have like him returned home.
+Not including Ray Connellan, who only came back to Westmeath last month, five of those 13 returning Irish players have yet to start an intercounty championship match since making their GAA comebacks.
 Nevertheless, 10 players in 36 years have returned to Ireland and subsequently won at least one All Star.

 Madden hails from the same Ballyboden St Enda’s club as Stynes and the 18-year-old arrives at an exciting time for the Irish contingent in Australia.
 From the 10 players already over there (Connellan and Cian Hanley both departed during the year), they have a combined average of 43 appearances and 13 goals.